LaZar00/KimeraCS/doc/readme.txt

 == PEditor only
 +/-			->	More/Less Brightness of the colors
+Q			->	Clears any selection in the Group list.
 R 			->	Reset Brightness of the colors
 H 			->	Show/Hide selected group
-CTRL+Home	->	Reset Plane
+N			->	Resets New Poly feature counted vertices CTRL+Home	->	Reset Plane
 SHIFT+Left Mouse Click	->	Gets polygon color and sets in palette (this only works in "Paint Polygon" feature)
-ESCAPE		->	You close the window without applying/commiting changes BACKSPACE	->	Clears any selection in the Group list.
+ESCAPE		->	You close the window without applying/commiting changes

+== Texture Coordinates(UVs) Viewer only
+Hold Left Mouse Click		->	Move UV to a desired position SHIFT+Hold Left Mouse Click	->	Move ALL UVs to a desired position

 ==== Special Features